-- To adopt the balance sheet and income statements - To not distribute a dividend and - " To discharge Board members and the CEO from liability. - To re-elect Board members Ingrid Bonde, Cecilia Daun Wennborg, Malin Eriksson, Liselotte Hjorth, Marcial Portela and Joakim Rubin as Board members and to elect Robert Kraal and Lars Wollung as new Board members.
+- >> To adopt the balance sheet and income statements - >> To not distribute dividend - >> To discharge Board members and the CEO from liability - To re-elect Board members Ingrid Bonde, Cecilia Daun Wennborg, Malin Eriksson, Liselotte Hjorth, Robert Kraal and Lars Wollung and to elect Henrik Käll as new Board member.
 The AGM re-elected Ingrid Bonde as Chairman of the Board.
-Former Board members Jörgen Olsson and Gunilla Öhman resigned from the Board at the AGM. - On fees for the Chairman of the Board and other Board members. - To re-elect KPMG, represented by Anders Bäckström, as auditor for the period until the close of the next AGM and to pay auditor's fees based on an approved invoice. - To adopt guidelines for remuneration of senior executives. - >> To approve the deferred bonus plan for 2019. - " To authorise the Board to issue shares. - To authorise the Board to acquire own shares.
+Former Board members Marcial Portela and Joakim Rubin resigned from the Board at the AGM - >> On remuneration for the Chairman of the Board and other Board members - >> To elect EY, represented by Daniel Eriksson, as auditor for the period until the close of the next AGM and to pay auditor's fees based on approved invoices - >> To adopt guidelines for remuneration of senior executives. - >> To approve the deferred bonus plan for 2020 - >> To authorise the Board to issue shares - >> To authorise the Board to acquire own shares

-The complete minutes of the 2019 AGM are available at www.hoistfinance.com.
+The complete minutes of the 2020 AGM are available at www.hoistfinance.com.

-2020 Annual General Meeting
+2021 Annual General Meeting

-The 2020 AGM will be held in Stockholm, on Thursday, 14 May 2020.
+The 2021 AGM will be held via postal voting, on Tuesday, 13 April 2021.

-Nomination Committee
+Nomination committee

 The Nomination Committee is composed of representatives of the three largest shareholders, based on shareholder statistics from Euroclear Sweden AB, as per the last banking day in August the year before the Annual General Meeting and on all other reliable ownership information that has been provided to the Company at this point of time, together with the Chairman of the Board.
-The Chairman is also responsible for convening the Committee's first meeting.
+The Chairman of the Board is also responsible for convening the Committee's first meeting.
 If a shareholder who is offered to become a member of the Nomination Committee declines, the offer shall instead be made to next shareholder in order of size of holding.
 The Committee's composition may be changed to reflect changes to the shareholder structure.